project-asgard/asgard/README.md

 to Asgard with the `--matlab_name` option.

 Note: do not start MATLAB in the DG-SparseGrid repo when trying to use this for plotting.

+## ScaLAPACK Integration

+The ASGARD\_USE\_SCALAPACK build option adds the "scalapack" solver option to ASGarD.
+In the implicit timestep method, this option distributes the matrix solve across multiple processes and nodes and enables larger problems that are too large for a single computer.

+This build option is only available when ASGARD\_USE\_MPI=ON.
+Unfortunately, setting ASGARD\_USE\_SCALAPACK alone is not sufficient and doesn't change the ASGARD\_USE\_MPI setting.